 The funding and what it can be used for

-The funding can be used for verification, operating costs, development, and/or leave of absence from ordinary work duties (the work plan needs to be discussed with and approved by your closest line manager or supervisor).
+The funding can be used for verification, operating costs, development, and/or leave of absence from ordinary work duties.
 Doctoral students can, after approval by their department and the faculty, develop an idea as part of their departmental duties.
-The support will be given during 2021, starting in the autumn.
-The project should start during 2021 and be reported latest 30 June 2022.
-You are expected to participate in a number of activities in order to develop your idea (information about these will be provided upon notification of funding).
+The support will be given during 2023 and should be reported latest 30 June 2024.
 The work with the idea is not primarily part of your research, but about providing societal benefit and the implementation of research.
 It is positive if you have previously had contacts and collaborations outside the University within the field of your idea.

 Who can apply

 Employees at the Joint Faculties of Humanities and Theology conducting research or PhD studies.
 The project may include collaboration with other faculties at LU, but does not cover their salary.

 Send your application on a maximum of 2 A4 pages based on the questions below, no later than March 31st to jonas [dot] sundin [at] kansliht [dot] lu [dot] se (Jonas Sundin).
 Questions about the application etc. may be addressed to sophie [dot] hyden_picasso [at] innovation [dot] lu [dot] se (Sophie Hydén Picasso).
 You must declare in the application (attach a confirmation letter) that it is submitted in consultation with your head of department or supervisor (the work plan needs to be discussed with and approved by your head of department or supervisor).
 Once we have received it, you may be contacted for a discussion about your idea.